IBS and Depression: What’s the Link?

 Many people with depression get help by working with a therapist to figure out conflicts and understand feelings.
 One type of talk therapy, called cognitive behavioral therapy, can help with IBS symptoms and the mood disorder.

-Traditional psychotherapy and cognitive behavioral therapy may also help with depression.
-Traditional psychotherapy involves talking with a therapist to work out conflicts and understand your feelings.
-Cognitive behavioral therapy teaches you how to recognize negative and distorted thoughts, and replace them with positive, more realistic thoughts.
+Cognitive behavioral therapy teaches you how to recognize negative and distorted thoughts, and replace them with positive, more realistic ones.

-The American College of Gastroenterology has found that, in a majority of patients, behavioral therapy reduced some IBS symptoms.
-Patients who felt physically better also had fewer symptoms of depression and anxiety.
+The American College of Gastroenterology has found that behavioral therapy eased some IBS symptoms for most people.
+And when they felt physically better, they also had fewer symptoms of depression and anxiety.

-Along with drug therapy and psychotherapy, there are many other steps you can take to help ease depression if you have IBS.
-Some people find that stress management techniques help them cope with life better.
-Regular exercise helps some people recover from depression.
-So does a good diet for IBS, getting enough sleep, and taking time to do something enjoyable each day.
+Along with medicine and talk therapy, other steps can help ease depression and irritable bowel syndrome.
+Some people find that stress management techniques, like meditation or deep breathing, help them feel better.
+Regular exercise also helps some people recover from depression.
+So does a good diet for IBS, the right amount of sleep, and taking time to do something you enjoy each day.

-For referrals to support groups around the world, contact the International Foundation for Functional Gastrointestinal Disorders or tap into the IBS Self Help and Support Group.
+To find support groups that meet in person or online, contact the International Foundation for Functional Gastrointestinal Disorders or tap into the IBS Self Help and Support Group.

-People who have IBS and depression have many choices.
-Talk with your doctor about the right course of action for you.
-Ask if a referral to a mental health professional is appropriate.
+Talk with your doctor about what’s right for you, too.
+Ask if meeting with a mental health professional will help.